yunho7464/yunho7464.github.io/_projects/5_project.md

 ---
 layout: page
 title: Audiovisual Integration in Ensemble Perception
-description: PI -- Prof. Yi-Chuan Chen (Dept. of Medicine, Mackay Medical College), Collaborator --
+description: PI -- Prof. Yi-Chuan Chen (Dept. of Medicine, Mackay Medical College), Collaborator -- Chien-Chun Yang
 img:
-importance: 4
+importance: 5
 category: collaborated projects
 related_publications:
 ---

 <b> About this Project: </b>

-To address the challenges faced by individuals with low vision during reading, we developed a gaze-aware tool that provides visual and auditory feedback based on the user's gaze patterns.
-Primary features encompass highlighting the intended reading line and aiding in the recognition of difficult words.
+Ensemble perception is the ability of the visual system to quickly extract aggregate statistical information (e.g., average) from groups of similar objects.
+Audiovisual integration examines how vision is influenced by concurrent auditory stimuli, and vice versa.
+In this study, we explored whether sounds of varying pitches could impact the perceived average in visual ensemble perception.

 <b> My main contributions: </b>

-•	Created a word-difficulty dataset for low-vision people by identifying hesitations and misreads

-•	Developed hypotheses about the causes of misreads, referring to natural language processing (NLP) and psycholinguistic research

-•	Analyzed gaze data to investigate difficult-word detection algorithms
+•	Reviewed audiovisual integration study protocols and identified mismatches across experimental conditions, facilitating timely debugging of the experiment

+•	Conducted 90+ study sessions containing behavioral experiments and after-study interviews